-Although the causes of Blender crashing issue vary, here we’ve put together some fixes that proved working for many Windows Blender users.
+Although the causes of the Blender crashing issue vary, here we’ve put together some fixes that proved to work for many Windows Blender users.
 Whether Blender crashes on startup or crashes when it is rendering media, you can find a fix to try in this article.

 - Update your graphics driver

 - Install the latest Windows update